Asset Management, in essence, is the answer to the very straightforward question:

 The main idea is that it allows you insight into your assets’ full lifecycles.
 Setting up a system for Asset Management will result in more streamlined maintenance processes, lower costs and less downtime.
 In this article, we’ll take you through the basics, so you’ll be ready to climb to the top of the game!

 You may have already heard of the term CMMS (Computerized Mainenance Management System).
 These are software packages that are designed to optimise maintenance processes.
 In other words: they help you plan for your asset health.
 So what exactly is the difference between asset management and maintenance management?

-Put simply: you can view maintenance management as just one part of asset management.
+Put simply: maintenance management is just one part of asset management.
 Maintenance management is mainly concerned with maintenance scheduling, labor planning and parts inventory.
 Instead, asset management focuses on the full asset lifecycle.
 The full lifecycle includes purchasing, leasing/maintenance contracts, Health-Safety-Environmental (HSE) regulations and eventual disposal/recycling of the asset.

 Companies that will benefit most from a strong asset management strategy are companies that own a lot of expensive property (machines, vehicles, buildings etc.).
 Transportation, energy and manufacturing/production are some examples of industries that will gain the most from a good asset strategy.

 That said, any company can apply the principles of asset management to optimise asset lifecycles.
 Think about the equipment you use on a daily basis and consider the cost implications if it breaks down or needs maintenance.
 How long should an asset last?
 How much would its downtime affect your core business?
 These questions will inform what level of asset management is appropriate for your business.